 Introduction to Microsoft Project Management

-Before entering the world of Microsoft project, one needs to understand as to why is Project management important?
+Before entering the world of Microsoft projects, one needs to understand as to why is Project management important?
 Do we need project management at all?
 Yes, we definitely do.
 Starting or running any project without a project manager is to begin something without a mentor or guide.
-To hold the clients together, keep the team going, to smoothen the ups and downs of any project, delivering on time and most importantly creating a vision of success, we need a Project Manager.
+To hold the clients together, keep the team going, to smoothen the ups and downs of any project, delivering on time, and, most importantly creating a vision of success, we need a Project Manager.